 Lu competed against seven other researchers, including Ph.D. candidates.
 The judges noted Lu’s presentation showed her proposal had the “most promise in being a platform technology/research project.
 She also focused on her research solution.
 Lucy had the right balance of addressing the problem, her solution, next steps, and potential impact.”

 To see the competing researchers and companies, view the Event Guide at https://www.oregonbio.org/wp-content/uploads/2019/10/Oregon-Bio-2019-Event-Guide.pdf.

 The audience voted to name a People’s Choice winners in both categories.
 The People’s Choice in the Company Pitch Fest Category was Curadite.
 Jody McNannay, co-founder of Curadite, a startup working to deploy a novel medication management platform said, “Winning the People’s Choice Award confirms the broad impact medication adherence has on so many people.
 Given the breadth of the audience at Oregon Bio 2019—from life science leaders and entrepreneurs to students and researchers—this win was truly inspiring for the entire Curadite team.”

-For the researchers, the People’s Choice was Lael Wentland, a graduate student at Oregon State University, who presented a home-use testing diagnostic to determine levels of Phenylketonuria, an indicator in diabetes monitoring.
+For the researchers, the People’s Choice was Lael Wentland, a graduate student at Oregon State University, who presented a home-use testing diagnostic to determine levels of phenylalanine that is an indicator for the genetic disorder Phenylketonuria.